Social media age restrictions

 The social media age restrictions are part of the Australian Government’s wider strategy to protect Australians online.

-eSafety implements and enforces a number of interconnected measures designed to keep online service providers accountable, encourage greater transparency, prevent online risks and limit the impacts of online harm.
+eSafety implements and enforces a number of interconnected measures designed to keep online service providers accountable, encourage greater transparency, prevent online risks and limit the impacts of online harm – especially for children.

 Proactive and systemic change